abakisita/rdf_to_property_graph/README.md

     output_file_name : File to store mapped database (a *.graphml* file e.g. output.graphml)

-## Exapmle :
+## Exapmle:

 Use of the library can be illustrated with provided example.

 To run exapmle script go to eaxmple directory and run following command in command line,

         python example.py